jjthomas/rule_engine/README.md

-## Feature Analyzer
+## Feature Summary
-This tool provides an interpretable analysis of the effect of all features and pairs of features on your output variable.
+This tool provides an interpretable summary of the effect of all features and pairs of features on your output variable.
 Provided an output variable of interest (e.g. a 0/1 class label, a numerical metric like latency, etc.), it prints any feature values and pairs of feature values that are associated with unusual average values of the output.
-The results can be used for feature selection or to construct new features based on particular ranges or combinations of the original features.
+The summary can be used for feature selection or to construct new features based on particular ranges or combinations of the original features.
+The summaries of different batches of data can also be compared to determine changes in feature importance.

-Any feature value that appears in at least `count_thresh` datapoints and whose datapoints have an average output value `z_thresh` standard deviations away from the global dataset average will be reported in the 1D stats section of the printed result.
+Any feature value that appears in at least `count_thresh` datapoints and whose datapoints have an average output value `z_thresh` standard deviations away from the global dataset average will be reported in the 1D stats section of the printed summary.
 For example, with `z_thresh=3.0` and `count_thresh=20`, and for a continuous feature called "Price" and a continuous output called "Total Sales", we might see the following result:
 ```